bitwarden/help/_articles/miscellaneous/cli.md

 ### Delete

 The `delete` command allows you to delete an object from your vault.
+By default this command will only "soft delete" the item (sending it to your trash bin).
+To permanently delete an item you must use the `-p, --permanent` option.
+When calling the `delete` command for an item already in the trash the command will be ignored/return an error.

 ```
 bw delete (item|attachment|folder|org-collection) <id> [options]